StileDevs/GrowServer/README.md

 ## Database

-Database that we currently use is SQLite3, since its easier & light.
+Database that we currently use is SQLite, since its easier & light instead of using JSON.
-And for the SQL query builder we use Knex.js
+And for the ORM we are using [Drizzle-ORM](https://orm.drizzle.team/)

 ## Starting server